SylvainRomiguier/ddd-car-rent-server/README.md

 ## Conclusion

-As you can see the business logic are completely isolated from Console app or GraphQL server.
+As you can see the business logic is completely isolated from **Console app** or **GraphQL server**.
-If you want to add new repositories implementations - such as MongoDB, PostGreSQL, MariaDB, other API, etc. - or new controllers - Express, Fastify REST API, etc. -, this could be done only in the Infrastructure Layer without changing anything in the Business Logic Layers (Entities/Domain and Use Cases/Application).
+If you want to **add new repositories implementations** - such as MongoDB, PostGreSQL, MariaDB, other API, etc. - **or new controllers** - Express, Fastify REST API, etc. -, this could be done **only in the Infrastructure Layer** without changing anything in the Business Logic Layers (Entities/Domain and Use Cases/Application).

-If you want to add new Presenters, for example in XML or any format you need, create them without changing anything in Business Logic Layers.
-You will just have to inject them in your controller.
+If you want to **add new Presenters**, for example in XML or any format you need, create them without changing anything in Business Logic Layers.
+You will just have to **inject them in your controller**.